Cliffhanger Guides is a culmination of the work and life experiences of Seth Zaharias, Sabra Purdy, and our amazing staff.

 Office Manager/Assistant Guide

 Zach came to the Cliffhanger team during his final semester at San Francisco State University as our full-time office intern for the 2017 season.
 Newly graduated with a degree in Recreation, Parks, and Tourism Administration, Zach’s knack for behind the scenes work makes him the perfect Office Manager for Cliffhanger Guides.
 In addition to his administrative experience, Zach shows considerable promise as an emerging guide; he brings a warm charisma and genuine positivity to all Cliffhanger excursions and backs it up with a Professional Climbing Guide Institute Single Pitch Guide certification.
 If you don’t catch Zach in the field, you can certainly count on receiving enthusiastic emails from him as you book your Joshua Tree adventures’.
 Outside of his work with Cliffhanger, Zach spends his off-time traveling, exploring new climbing areas, and listening to podcasts while he drives.
-This season he is returning to Joshua Tree fresh from a lengthy stay on the Greek island of Kalymnos, where he ate many dolmas’, worked on a tan, and climbed much limestone.
+This season he is returning to Joshua Tree fresh from a sport climbing trip to Norway where he learned to fish, attempt climbs that were too hard for him, and drive through roundabouts.

 OwnerI’m Sabra Purdy, the other half of Cliffhanger Guides.
 I’ve been knocking around the mountains of California since birth.
 My family came to the California gold country around Yosemite during the gold rush in the 1850s and they’ve been hard pressed to get rid of us ever since.
 I grew up scrambling on the crazy limestone boulders exposed by placer mining in Columbia State Park.
 Apparently my parents thought solo rock climbing was a better occupation for a 6 year old than hanging out in the local watering holes drinking booze with all the pickpockets and loose women, so I spent most of my formative years crawling on rocks.